-It is understood that all remaining clinical competencies must be completed by the end of the Spring term in order for the student to complete the clinical requirements of the Program.
-If a student in the second year spring term fails to complete a mandatory competency for reasons beyond their control as verified by the Clinical Preceptor, the student may simulate the competency in order to complete the required number of competencies for that term.
-However, the student will be deducted ten (10) full points of the final competency grade for each competency.
-There will be no exceptions.
+It is understood that all clinical competencies must be completed by the end of the Spring term in order for the student to complete the clinical requirements of the Program.
+If a student in the second year spring term fails to complete a mandatory competency (or all 15 elective competencies), the student may be eligible to simulate the competency in order to complete the required number of competencies for that term.
+However, the student may incur a deduction of ten (10) full points of the final competency grade for each competency.
+This will be checked against patient log reports and clinical exams.
+Exams that are procedural or surgery CANNOT be simulated, along with those exams listed on the ARRT list of non-simulated exams.